 What is Symmetric Encryption?

-Symmetric Encryption also called as Secret Key Cryptography, it employs the same secret key for both encryption and decryption, that is used to exchange information during a secure session between client’s browser and web server with an SSL Certificate.
+Symmetric Encryption also called Secret Key Cryptography, it employs the same secret key for both encryption and decryption, that is used to exchange information during a secure session between the client’s browser and web server with an SSL Certificate.

 How Does Symmetric Encryption Work?

 This is a type of encryption whose technique allows the application of only one key for both encryption and decryption of a message that is being shared through a communication channel.
 Also known as the conventional encryption method, Symmetric encryption happens to be the oldest known method of encryption with the Caesar cipher falling in this category.

 In this method, the plain text gets encrypted and then converted to the cipher text using an encryption algorithm and a key.
 On reaching the intended receiver, the ciphertext gets converted back to plain text utilizing the same key that was applied for encryption, and a decryption algorithm.
 The key used can be as easy as a secret number or just a string of letters.

 We can use a shift cipher, which is a simple Symmetric Encryption technique, to demonstrate this.
-If your plain-text is, “COME TOMORROW” and your secret key is to shift each letter by three positions, then for instance letter “C” in the text becomes letter “F” in the cipher-text.
+If your plain-text is, “COME TOMORROW” and your secret key is to shift each letter by three positions, then for instance letter “C” in the text becomes the letter “F” in the cipher-text.
 This is precisely what is referred to as the Caesar cipher.
 Your plain text above will, therefore, look like “FRPH VRPRUURZ” after encryption.
 At first glance, the cipher message will be incomprehensible to any eavesdropper.
 However, once it is decoded using the secret key, it reverts to plain text once more.